Keyboard shortcuts

 });

-Note that the placeholders shown above would be replaced with the corresponding data you provided in the init sub-command's prompts.
+The placeholders shown above would be replaced with the corresponding data you provided in the init sub-command's prompts.

 To learn more about this command, check the reference page.